stormychel/stormychel/README.md

 ---

 ✨ _This profile’s `README.md` reflects both where I am — and where I’m going._ ✨
 *Code for humans.
 Built on Apple.
 Powered by IBM Cloud.
-Inspired by the quantum horizon.*
+Inspired by the Quantum Horizon.*